prahladyeri/prahladyeri.github.io/_guides/minimalist-guide-vscode-setup.md

 Notepad++ is a legendary text editor, but it lacks native LSP (Language Server Protocol) support, modern multi-cursor ergonomics, and integrated terminal profiling.
 Vim requires a steep cognitive load for configuration.
 Sublime is proprietary and its package ecosystem is fracturing.
 VS Code sits in the sweet spot: it is fundamentally a text editor with a standardized extension API, allowing you to build *exactly* the IDE you need, and nothing more.

 ### 1.2 The "default-first" rule: exhaust built-ins before installing anything
 VS Code ships with a massive amount of hidden functionality.
-Before installing an extension to "add a feature," check if it already exists.
+Before installing an extension to "add a feature" check if it already exists.
 The minimalist rule: **If a built-in feature can do 80% of what you need, use it.** Do not install a "Live Server" extension when a simple terminal alias or built-in preview works.
 Do not install "GitLens" when the built-in Source Control gutter decorations suffice.

 ### 1.3 Notepad++ → VS Code mindset translation
 - **Sessions** become **Workspaces** (`.code-workspace`).